BACK TO TOP

 Aberpergwm coal mine expansion

 Coal Action Network is actively campaigning to stop an expansion to the existing Aberpergwm deep coal mine in South Wales to extract a further 42 million tonnes of coal, emitting around 100 million tonnes of CO2 and up to 1.17 million tonnes of methane, until 2039.
-The licence for the expansion has been issued by the UK Coal Authority, so Coal Action Network is now challenging that decision in court on 06th Feburary 2024.
+The licence for the expansion has been issued by the UK Coal Authority.
+Coal Action Network challenged that decision in the High Court, but the judgement went against us.
 We are also actively campaigning against the coal mine, and supporting Welsh groups to also take action - including: FOE Cymru and its local groups, Greenpeace local groups, XR Cymru, Wales Green party and its local groups, and Wales Libdem party.

 Campaign progress